A potential-theoretic approach to optimal stopping in a spectrally L\'evy Model: Sufficient conditions

-Recall the definition of the stopping and continuous region $\Gamma$ and $C$ in \eqref{eq:Gamma-C}.
-First, we consider the case where $g$ does not attain the maximum. \begin{proposition}[One-sided case] Suppose that $X$ has the bounded variation (resp. unbounded variation).
-Assumptions \ref{assump:g}- \ref{g0}, \ref{g1}, \ref{g2}, and \ref{g3} are in force.
-Assume that $g$ does not attain the maximum.
+We consider the case where the number of subharmonic components $n=1$.
+Hence, $g$ is subharmonic on $D = (\ell_0, \infty)$ and is superharmonic on $(-\infty, \ell_0).$ First, we consider the case where $g$ does not attain the maximum.
+In this case, the continuation region is one-sided. \begin{proposition}[The case $n=1$] Consider the case $D = (\ell_0, \infty)$.
+Assumptions \ref{assumption-jumpsize} and \ref{assump:g} are in force.
+Suppose that $X$ has the bounded variation (resp. unbounded variation).
+Suppose that $g$ does not attain the maximum.
 Consider the equation: